the-butterfly-effect/tbe/RUNNING.md

 At the moment, TBE accepts the following command line arguments:

-  --help              gives this help text
+    --draw-debug        debug draw (draw outlines on physical boundaries of all objects) --help              gives this help text
     -h                  gives this help text
     --verbosity <lvl>   set verbosity, 1=little, 6=max
+    --level-creator     start in level creator mode
+    -L                  start in level creator mode
     -v <lvl>            set verbosity
     --windowed          display in a window (default is fullscreen) -W                  display in a window